 Balance is all about baby steps, small exposures at a time, a lot of prep time, much description and discussion, constant positive feedback and teaching the child to use his or her words.
 Setting the IEP goals up with all of this in mind will provide the best path for success.

-This means that parents, teachers and school administrators need to be willing to do what’s necessary to learn about the needs of a child with SPD and how those needs can be incorporated into the classroom with as little disruption as possible.
-Having the OT in on the IEP meetings will be beneficial not only to helping the teacher, but also on how to educate and foster that understanding.
+This means that all involved need to be willing to do what’s necessary to learn about the needs of a child with SPD.
+Having the OT in on the IEP meetings will be beneficial in how to educate and foster that understanding.